KaijuML/rotowire-rg-metric/README.md

    another seed if this happens.
 This pathological behavior can be spotted easily, when accuracy is very high (near 100%), or even NaN, despite a recall close to or at 0.

- - The `data_utils.py` script has some trouble with which name corresponds to which entity.
+ - The `data_utils.py` script has some troubles with which name corresponds to which entity.
-   This leads to instances where the sentence "The San Antonio Spurs" is read as two distinct entities, "San Antonio Spurs" (ok) and "Spurs" (not ok).
+   This leads to instances where the phrase "The San Antonio Spurs" is read as two distinct entities, "San Antonio Spurs" (ok) and "Spurs" (not ok).
    This impacts the performances of the RG metric.
 This is issue can also be observed in the original script (which we changed minimally).